by Mike Ratliff

 The sense of sin and its horrible consequence of separating us is an indication that God has worked in our hearts.
 Without His grace touching our hearts, that sense of sinfulness will not be there.
 Along with knowledge of the dreadfulness of sin, a regenerated believer will also know that God has provided a way of escape from His wrath against all sin.

-he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior, so that being justified by his grace we might become heirs according to the hope of eternal life.
-(Titus 3:5-7)
+5 He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit, 6 whom He poured out upon us richly through Jesus Christ our Savior, 7 so that being justified by His grace we would be made heirs according to the hope of eternal life.
+Titus 3:5-7 (NASB)

-And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, (Colossians 2:13)
+13 When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, Colossians 2:13 (NASB)

 Assurance comes to believers from above.
 God knows we need it.
 However, he will remove any sense of it from believers who do not take their sin seriously.
 Along with that, a regenerated Elect believer will know that salvation is found only in Jesus Christ.
 A regenerated believer will not only KNOW that Jesus is the only way to salvation, but he our she will have also become united to Christ by a faith that was a gift from God.
 As a result of this wonderful miracle of spiritual rebirth the believer’s sins are fully paid for.
 Their sins are completely forgiven.
 God has imputed Jesus Christ’s Righteousness to them.
 They are now declared Righteous by God.

-yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.
-I have been crucified with Christ.
-It is no longer I who live, but Christ who lives in me.
-And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
-(Galatians 2:16, 20)
+20 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.
+Galatians 2:20 (NASB)

 If this is what we believe, fully understanding that God saves His people from their sins then we will have assurance to burn.
 However, if we hang onto our “works” as necessary for salvation then God will not give His assurance to us.